openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-|LANG| does not allow specifying a class in implements clause.
-Only interfaces
+|LANG| does not allow specifying a class in the ``implements`` clause.
+Only
-can be specified.
+interfaces can be specified.

 |CB_BAD|
 ~~~~~~~~